OUR adoption program

 Step 4: Arrange a meet and greet

 It's finally time to meet the dog in person!
-Meet and greets take place at the foster's home so that you can see the dog in an environment that they are comfortable in.
-Our Foster and Adoption Coordinator will also be present during this meeting in addition to the dogs foster parent.
+Meet and greets take place at the foster's home so that you can see the dog in an environment where they are comfortable.
+Our Foster and Adoption Coordinator will also be present during this meeting in addition to the dog's foster parent.
 We encourage you to ask the foster as many questions as you like so that you can get a sense of what the dog is like to live with.
 You can also take the dog for a walk so that you can see how the dog is on leash.
-If you have another dog in the home, we ask that you bring them so that we can introduce the dogs by way of a paralell walk to see how everyone gets along.
+If you have another dog in the home, we ask that you bring them so that we can introduce the dogs by way of a parallel walk to see how everyone gets along.

 Step 5: Take your time

 After your meet and greet, we ask that you take at least 24 hours to discuss the adoption with your family.
-Adopting a dog is incredibly exciting, but its also a lifetime committment that should be thoroughly thought through.
+Adopting a dog is incredibly exciting, but it's also a lifetime commitment that should be thoroughly thought through.

 Step 7: Making it official!

-If the dog is a great fit and the foster to adopt period has gone well, the adoption contract is signed and it's official!
-Our adoption fee is $600 for dogs and puppies and $300 for seniors aged 9+.
-All of our dogs are spayed or neutered, microchipped, up to date with vaccines, de-wormed and treated for fleas prior to adoption.
-While we very rarely 'break-even' on a dog financially, our adoption fee helps offset some of the costs that we incur and helps us support more dogs in need.
+If the dog is a great fit and the foster-to-adopt period has gone well, the adoption contract is signed and it's official!
+Our adoption fee is $600 for adult dogs and puppies and $350 for seniors aged 9+.
+All of our dogs are spayed or neutered, microchipped, up to date with vaccines, de-wormed, and treated for fleas prior to adoption.
+While we very rarely 'break even' on a dog financially, our adoption fee helps offset some of the costs that we incur and helps us support more dogs in need.
 If there are any medical or training needs identified during the foster or foster-to-adopt period, HugABull will provide support and a transition plan for the adoptive family.
 HugABull is also a resource for the lifetime of the dog, and you can contact us at any point for support.